CodeCharta consists of two separate parts: analysis that generates a .cc.json file and visualization that consumes said file.

 # You can see the name of all running containers with 'docker ps'

-docker exec -it codecharta-analysis bash
+docker run -it codecharta-analysis bash

 docker cp codecharta-analysis:path/to/ccjson/ docker-sample.cc.json